Skip to main content

 Quick Start

 Follow these steps to quickly set up ESLint Plugin Boundaries in your project.
-Then you can explore more advanced configurations to fit your project's needs in the Setup section.
+Then you can explore more advanced configurations to fit your project's needs, starting with Classification.

 1. Installation